seperman/deepdiff/deepdiff/diff_doc.rst

 cache_tuning_sample_size : int >= 0, default = 0
     :ref:`cache_tuning_sample_size_label` This is an experimental feature.
 It works hands in hands with the :ref:`cache_size_label`.
 When cache_tuning_sample_size is set to anything above zero, it will sample the cache usage with the passed sample size and decide whether to use the cache or not.
 And will turn it back on occasionally during the diffing process.
 This option can be useful if you are not sure if you need any cache or not.
 However you will gain much better performance with keeping this parameter zero and running your diff with different cache sizes and benchmarking to find the optimal cache size.

-ignore_order : Boolean, default=False
-    :ref:`ignore_order_label` ignores order of elements when comparing iterables (lists) Normally ignore_order does not report duplicates and repetition changes.
-    In order to report repetitions, set report_repetition=True in addition to ignore_order=True

-report_repetition : Boolean, default=False
-    :ref:`report_repetition_label` reports repetitions when set True
-    It only works when ignore_order is set to True too.

-significant_digits : int >= 0, default=None
-    :ref:`significant_digits_label` defines the number of digits AFTER the decimal point to be used in the comparison.
-However you can override that by setting the number_format_notation="e" which will make it mean the digits in scientific notation.

-truncate_datetime: string, default = None
-    :ref:`truncate_datetime_label` can take value one of 'second', 'minute', 'hour', 'day' and truncate with this value datetime objects before hashing it

-number_format_notation : string, default="f"
-    :ref:`number_format_notation_label` is what defines the meaning of significant digits.
-The default value of "f" means the digits AFTER the decimal point. "f" stands for fixed point.
-The other option is "e" which stands for exponent notation or scientific notation.

-number_to_string_func : function, default=None
-    :ref:`number_to_string_func_label` is an advanced feature to give the user the full control into overriding how numbers are converted to strings for comparison.
-The default function is defined in https://github.com/seperman/deepdiff/blob/master/deepdiff/helper.py and is called number_to_string.
-You can define your own function to do that.

-verbose_level: int >= 0, default = 1
-    Higher verbose level shows you more details.
-    For example verbose level 1 shows what dictionary item are added or removed.
-    And verbose level 2 shows the value of the items that are added or removed too.
-    Note that the verbose_level is ignore for the delta view.

 exclude_paths: list, default = None
     :ref:`exclude_paths_label`
     List of paths to exclude from the report.
 If only one item, you can path it as a string.